-"Final Compensation" for Legacy Members of OCERS, in accordance with Government Code Section 31462(a), means the average annual compensation earnable by a member during any three (3) years elected by a member at or before the time he or she files an application for retirement, or, if he or she fails to elect, during the three (3) years immediately preceding his or her retirement.
-If a member has less than three (3) years of service, his or her final compensation shall be determined by dividing his or her total compensation by the number of months of service credited to him or her and multiplying by twelve (12).
+"Final Compensation" for Legacy Members of OCERS, in accordance with Government Code Section 31462(a), means the average annual compensation earnable by a member during any three (3) years elected by a member at or before the time he-or-she_the-employee files an application for retirement, or, if he-or-she-the-employee fails to elect, during the three (3) years immediately preceding his-or-herthe-employee retirement.
+If a member has less than three (3) years of service, his-or-herthe-ir final compensation shall be determined by dividing his-or-herthe-ir total compensation by the number of months of service credited to them-him-or-her and multiplying by twelve (12).